krishna201294/linux/README.md

 # Assignment 4 - Nested Paging vs. Shadow Paging

+# Contributions
+1. Krishnaa - <br>
+    Ran the program with EPT = 0 and observed the results.
+2. Radhika - <br>
+    With EPT != 0, executed the code and made observations.

+Discussed together to conclude about the observations made.

-## Steps followed for the execution of the 4th assignment
+## Observations for the 4th assignment

 <img width="629" alt="Screen Shot 2021-11-27 at 7 17 18 PM" src="https://user-images.githubusercontent.com/78173506/143727535-e9819b7e-4b4a-4dd9-b427-973d5f3101db.png">